raiden-network/scenario-player/analysis/README.rst

 Scenario Player Analysis
 ========================
-This is an analysis tool to show performance metrics of a scenario using the logs of a scenario run.
+This is an analysis tool to show performance metrics using the logs of a scenario player run.

 Prerequisites
 """""""""""""
 - `pyenv <https://github.com/pyenv/pyenv>`_
 - `virtualenvwrapper <https://github.com/virajkanwade/venvwrapper>`_

-You may also use other python virtual environments
+You may also use other python virtual environments.

 Installation
 """"""""""""